p4lang/p4c/license-details/README.md

 One short answer is that for a few files in this repository, releasing them under an Apache 2.0 license puts P4.org on [questionable legal ground](apache-and-gpl-v2-licenses.md).
-Source files that are an exception are described below.
+Source files that are an exception to the Apache 2.0 license are described below.
 We expect them to be a fairly small set of files, and that these exceptions are _not_ among the source files that are compiled to create a P4 compiler executable binary.

 Given that, a per-file software license tracking mechanism becomes useful.
 It is also useful when individual files or subsets of files